KyokuSai/HSR/README.md

-# HentaiSR
+# HSR

+Models trained by us.

-A model for upscaling hentais.
+HSR_V1: a soft 2x super-resolution model for anime.

-Please don't think I would care about issues :)

-V0: init.